 For more information, please see our Support

-The course begins with an 800m run along an internal tarmac road which runs alongside the miniature railway.
+The course begins with a run along an internal tarmac road which runs alongside the miniature railway.
 After that we are on gravel paths as we cut back towards Willow’s Pool.
-We then begin our clockwise circuit of Bodymoor Heath Water, Causeway Pool and the Model Boat Pool and Causeway Pool.
+We then begin our anti-clockwise circuit of Bodymoor Heath Water, the Model Boat Pool and Causeway Pool.
 You'll then be directed towards the river then right to a short out and back section.
 Return to the lakeside to complete the course.
 The finish is by the lakeside beyond the play area near the car park.

 From the north leave the M42 at junction 10, follow signs to Kingsbury.